Frequently Asked Questions

 Answer: If you require care that is outside of our hours, let us know what you are looking for.
 We are a community that works together to try to meet the needs of our members.
 We might be able to come up with a creative solution if we know what you need!

 Answer: The Self-Directed Education model is built on the way humans, and all mammals for that matter, naturally learn; through play, social interaction, curiosity, and pursuing interests.
 Through these pursuits, children pick up the skills they need so that they can have a fulfilling, contributing role in our society.
 We prefer not to assign labels within this educational model, but sometimes they serve a purpose.
 If your child arrives with a label or exhibits behavior that fits a diagnosis or label, so long as they feel this is a good learning environment for them, we’re happy to give it a try.
+If your child’s needs feel outside of our skill set and capacity to support, we’ll say so.

 7. Does The Barn School provide sports, physical education, and extra-curricular opportunities for the students?